 It’s the way the air is circulated that makes them work in different ways.
 Just don’t roast the pizza.
 The roast setting provides most of the heat from the top.
 This doesn’t allow the bottom (crust) to get crispy.

-As I’ve mentioned, you don’t have to line the chamber with foil or parchment paper.
+As I’ve mentioned, you don’t really have to line the chamber with tin foil, aluminum foil, or baking sheet.
 The slices won’t stick because they are naturally anti-stick already.
 That also means that you don’t have to brush the base with oil.
 And the crust will get crispy without it!

 Your average air-frying basket will be able to hold 2-3 slices of pizza.
 Maybe 4, depending on the size of the slices.
 While it may seem like a lengthy process, keep in mind that it only takes 3-4 minutes to reheat each batch.

 Never remove the air fryer leftover pizza with your hands.
 It is much hotter than you think!
 Especially the melted cheese!
 Instead, use a spatula to lift the slices out.
-Leave them to cool for a couple of minutes before diving in!
+Let the pizza cool for a couple of minutes before diving in!

 How to Reheat Frozen Pizza In Air Fryer